Main Content

 Sequences of 3-D images

-• h-by-w-by-d-by-cby-N-t array, where h, w, d, c, and t are the height, width, depth, number of channels, and number of numbers of time steps of the sequences, respectively, and N is the number of sequences.
+• h-by-w-by-d-by-cby-N-t array, where h, w, d, c, and t are the height, width, depth, number of channels, and number of time steps of the sequences, respectively, and N is the number of sequences.

 • N-by-1 cell array of sequences, where N is the number of sequences.
 The sequences are h-by-w-by-d-by-c-by-t arrays, where h, w, d, t, and c are the height, width, depth, number of time steps, and number of channels of the sequences, respectively.
 The sequences can have different lengths.